-Many like to use exactly the same theme with exactly the same look and feel.
-With the same menu items, for example.
+Many like to use the exact same theme with the exact configurations as their main site.
 But I like to keep the membership site clean and sleek.

 The way I see it, our members have already signed up to our course.
 There is no need to impress them with fancy sliding images.
 What you need is an easy to navigate interface, so that they can find what they signed up for easily without having to comb through irrelevant content.
 Though you may remove a lot of unnecessary features from the site, It is important to keep your branding consistent with your main site, so that members know they’re in the right place.